 1. the spread of disease by:

 a. rats;

 b. flies; and

 c. mosquitoes;

 and the effects of disease; and

-2. disease j prevention by proper food selection and consumption.
+2. disease 1 prevention by proper food selection and consumption.

 Principals may direct classroom teachers in their building to provide such instruction.
 It is a Class C infraction for a school official to fail to comply with this requirement.

 Alcohol Beverages, Tobacco, Prescription Drugs, and Controlled Substances; Instruction in Kindergarten Through Grade 12

-Principals shall ensure that instruction is provided to all students in kindergarten through grade 12 in their building concerning the effects that:
+nsure that instruction is provided to all students in kindergarten in their building concerning the effects that:

 1. alcoholi c beverages;

 2. tobacco ;

-3. prescrip ption drugs; and
+3. prescrip tion drugs; and